ajayat/ajayat/README.md

 I started coding in Javascript a year ago, it's a must-have for web development to build dynamic websites.

 #### Projects
- - [Math En Jeans](https://github.com/Adridri24/MEJ) (A website for the math club at Albert Claveille, which is a High School, built with
+ - [Math En Jeans](https://github.com/Adridri24/MEJ) (A website for the math club at Albert Claveille high school, built with [Alexis B.](https://github.com/Alexis-ba6))
-   [Alexis B.](https://github.com/Alexis-ba6))

 ### C++